rajneeshaggarwal/self-driving-car/CarND-Traffic-Sign-Classifier/writeup_template.md

 * The shape of a traffic sign image is (32, 32, 3)
 * The number of unique classes/labels in the data set is 43

-*2. Here is an exploratory visualization of the data set.
+** Exploratory visualization of the data set

-First of all, it pulls in random images and lables them with the correct names in reference with the CSV file to their respective ids.
+* I pulled in random images and labled them with the correct names in reference with the CSV file to their respective ids.

 ![alt text][image1]